nabu-platform/glue-json/README.md

 </anonymous>
 ```

-And if you have the glue types plugin you have native access to the parsed JSON object (and XML object):
+And if you have the type support you have native access to the parsed JSON object (and XML object):

 ```python
 echo("Root: " + object/name)